-It's paleo done with coconut aminos instead of soy, with the same modification it also works for the Autoimmune Paleo Diet (AIP).
-Plus it's naturally low carb and grain free, due to the absence of the wrapper.
+This dish can be paleo when made with coconut aminos instead of soy sauce, and with the same modification it also works for the Autoimmune Paleo Diet (AIP).
+It is also a whole30 Egg Roll in a Bowl when made this way.

 Of course, you could serve it with any kind of wrap (these keto / low-carb wraps would be perfect!) you like or over rice, if you like, or on top of cauliflower rice for a huge serving of healthy veggies.

 This Whole30 Egg Roll in a Bowl Recipe is rich with loads of healthy ingredients including:

 Cabbage: cabbage is a cruciferous vegetable.
 The whole family of cruciferous veggies have loads of health benefits including being rich in vitamins and folic acid and minerals such as iron, potassium, and selenium.